apigear-io/apigear-docs/content/en/objectapi/overview.md

 ## Introduction

-The ObjectAPI Specification is a project used to describe and document Object oriented APIs across languages and technologies.
+The ObjectAPI specification is a project used to describe and document object oriented APIs across languages and technologies.

-The ObjectAPI Specification defines a set of files required to describe such an API.
+The ObjectAPI specification defines a set of files required to describe such an API.
 These files can then be used to create utilities, such as documentation, integration and/or testing tools.

 The ObjectAPI Specification is often used to describe the interface between software modules or inter-process communication (IPC) in distributed systems built using a object oriented programming API.
 The ObjectAPI recommends to split APIs into smaller modules with loose coupling.